cyneuro/cyneuro-resources/_sources/README.md

 1. Create a file and save it somewhere in the repository (or edit an exsisting file).
 2. Add the path to the file to `_toc.yml` ([rules](https://jupyterbook.org/en/stable/structure/toc.html)).
 If the path is already in the `_toc.yml`, skip this step.
-3. Go to the directory containing the `cyneuro-resources` repo.
+3. Go to the directory containing the `cyneuro-resources` repo, i.e., go one level above the cyneuro-resources folder.
 Rebuild the pages with
 ```bash
 jupyter-book build cyneuro-resources
 ```